stolostron/cluster-backup-operator/README.md

 4. The restore operation allows to restore all 3 backup types created by the backup operation, although you can choose to install only a certain type (only managed clusters or only user credentials or only hub resources).

-The restore defines 3 required spec properties, defining the restore logic for the 3 type of backed up files.
+The restore defines 3 required spec properties, defining the restore logic for the 3 types of backed up files.
 - `veleroManagedClustersBackupName` is used to define the restore option for the managed clusters.
 - `veleroCredentialsBackupName` is used to define the restore option for the user credentials.
 - `veleroResourcesBackupName` is used to define the restore option for the hub resources (applications and policies).